zmcartor/homestead-guide/source/ethereum-clients/choosing-a-client.rst

-Check out `Syng.im <http://syng.io>`_, who were initially using `ethereumj-personal <https://github.com/syng-im/ethereumj-personal>`_ based on :ref:`Expanse(J)`, but have recently flipped to Geth cross-builds with Light Client.
+Check out `Syng.im <http://syng.io>`_, who were initially using `ethereumj-personal <https://github.com/syng-im/ethereumj-personal>`_ based on :ref:`Expanse(J)`, but have recently flipped to Gexp cross-builds with Light Client.